nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 clear
 ```

-Deletes all the flashcards in the list
+Delete all the flashcards in the list.

 #### Example

 ```
-> clear
+clear
 All flashcards have been deleted.
 Your list of flashcards is now empty.

-> list
-Your list of flashcards is empty.
 ```

-### List flashcards
+### List all flashcards

-1. list all flashcards

 ```
 list all
 ```

-Display the questions and answers for all the flashcards in the list that have been added by the user,
+Display the questions and answers for all the flashcards in the list that have
-regardless of the date.
+been added by the user, regardless of the date.

 #### Example

 ```
-> list all
+list all
 Here is your list of flashcards:
 [1]
 Q: What is the biggest animal in the world